90+ AI Design Patterns to Avoid: The Definitive List

 L07: Full-Width Section with Centered Content Column

-Instead: Use split layouts (50/50 or 60/40), sidebar-and-content arrangements, or multi-column text for variety.
+Instead: Split layouts (50/50 or 60/40), sidebar-and-content, multi-column text.

 L08: Sticky Nav with Blur Backdrop